newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 Process flow
 ------------

-To be able to setup and receive alarm there is a process to follow, which we will described bellow:
+To be able to setup and receive alarm there is a process to follow and is described below:

-1) Create and Configure Voice Gateway and SMS gateway
+1) Create and Configure Voice Gateway and SMS gateway.

-    You should be able to do this via the admin panel: http://127.0.0.1:8000/admin
+    This is done via the admin panel: http://127.0.0.1:8000/admin

-2) Create create a IVR application (Survey) that will be use and play to the user receiving the calls
+2) Create an IVR application (Survey) that will be played to the user receiving the calls

-    Go to the survey module and start creating your own application with several IVR nodes: http://127.0.0.1:8000/module/survey/
+    Go to the survey module and create an application with several IVR nodes: http://127.0.0.1:8000/module/survey/

-3) Seal a Survey, sealing a survey is important as it will ensure that if someone modify the Survey the sealed survey will not be modified and we can build accurate reporting on each survey nodes/
+3) Seal the Survey.
+This prevents the survey being modified and is important to ensure accurate and consistant reporting on each survey node.

-    There is a button in the Action column that will allow you to seal the survey: http://127.0.0.1:8000/module/survey/
+    There is a button in the Action column against the survey to seal the survey and prevent further editing: http://127.0.0.1:8000/module/survey/

-4) Create Calendar User Settings, define a callerID and configure the gateway you want to use
+4) Create Calendar User Settings, define a callerID and configure the gateway to use.

-    Add a new Calendar Settings here:
+    Add new Calendar Settings at:
     http://127.0.0.1:8000/module/calendar_setting/

-5) Create Calendar User, set credentials and permission for this user and assign them to a Calendar User Settings
+5) Create Calendar User, set credentials and permissions for this user and assign them to Calendar Setting.

     Create a user with a username & password: http://127.0.0.1:8000/module/calendar_user/